osmanadak/php-bitcoin-trading-bot-poloniex/README.md

 ### Installing

--Upload files to server.__
+-Upload files to server.<br>
--Create database and database user on server.__
+-Create database and database user on server.<br>
--Import db.sql to new database.__
+-Import db.sql to new database.<br>
--Set up your database informations in inc/settings.php__ -Create a 1 minute cron job (cron/data.php)__
+-Set up your database informations in inc/settings.php<br>
+-Create a 1 minute cron job (cron/data.php)<br>
--Script is ready (Default username: admin password: admin)__
+-Script is ready (Default username: admin password: admin)

 ## Built With